BedrockStreaming/websocket-bench/README.md

 	    -w, --worker <n>        number of worker
 	    -g, --generator <file>  js file for generate message or special event -m, --message <n>       number of message for a client.
-Default to 0
+Default to 0 -t, --type <type>       type of websocket server to bench(socket.io, faye).
+Default to io

 ## Benchmark message